 The photo above and indoor shot below are the Hagia Sophia.
 Below right is the Blue Mosque, the neighbor to the Hagia Sophia, which is considered to be one of the most beautiful mosques in the world.

 In case you’re thinking “a mosque is a mosque.”
 These two mosques could not be more different from the inside.
 The Hagia Sofia (above left) is very dark and dramatic in black and gold while the Blue Mosque is a stunning display of intricate tile work and windows as seen in the photo of the ceiling below.
 It’s an architectural masterpiece.

 In this same area, you can check out Topkapi Palace, a former royal residence that is now a museum.
 This UNESCO Heritage site is the oldest surviving palace in the world.
 Make sure to check out the harem rooms.

 Still in the old city, we headed to the Grand Bazaar and found this cute, colorful street.
 You can grab a quick bite to eat before you delve into the biggest shopping area you’ve ever seen.
 The Spice Bazaar was my favorite.
 It conjures up images of traders traveling the Silk Road to bring precious and exotic spices to market.

 The Grand Bazaar is a great place to pick up souvenirs.
 Some souvenir ideas: ceramics • lamps • kilim Rugs • spices • Turkish Delight • Turkish coffee & tea • jewelry • Turkish towels

 You can take a Bosphoros Cruise through the middle of 2 continents.
 We hopped on from the area called Ortaköy.
 For $5 it’s a delightful, hour long cruise that gives a completely different view of Istanbul’s beautiful waterfront houses and palaces.
-This was one of our favorite activities on our Turkey itinerary.
+Out of 7 days, this was one of our favorite activities on Istanbul part of our Turkey itinerary.